Resources

 Web Discussions

-We bring together experts on multisector collaboratives (MSCs) to explore population health issues and evidenced based research and methodologies.
+We bring together experts on multisector collaboratives (MSCs) to explore population health issues and evidence-based research and methodologies.
 We also discuss innovative, sustainable solutions to improve health, well-being, and equity.
 Visit our PHIL YouTube and the PHIL Events page for videos, slides, and more.